 MySCU is only accessible for currently enrolled students and requires a valid user name and password.
 Once you have logged in, you will see your Learning Sites under the My Units tab and other information under the My Services.

 MySCU can can be found at learn.scu.edu.au.
 You need to login with your SCU username and password.

-One week before your study period commences, the Learning Sites in MySCU will become active.
+Two weeks before your study period commences, the Learning Sites in MySCU will become active.
 Your lecturer will provide a Learning Site for your unit and you can access these in MySCU by clicking on the name of the unit.